 During your job search, there may come a time when you decide that you need to turn down an interview.
 If you’re just getting started, this may seem crazy: why would you ever want to turn down an interview?
-But, if a position isn’t right for you, or if you have just accepted another job, there is no need for you to attend all the other interviews you have scheduled.
+If you accepted another job or decided that the position isn’t right for you, then there is no need to attend the other interviews.

 In this guide, we’re going to talk about how to turn down an interview through email without burning any bridges.
 We’ll also provide an example email to demonstrate the polite and graceful way to turn down a job interview invitation.

 Why Would I Need to Turn Down an Interview?

 “Will I seem unprofessional if I turn down an interview?
 I’ve already taken up their time, and I don’t want to let them down if they think I am a really good candidate!”